 The global disruption caused by the COVID-19 pandemic has continued for longer than was expected when the World Health Organization declared the disease to be a pandemic in March 2020.
 In Canada, the pandemic initially resulted in country-wide government restrictions and regional closures of non-essential businesses including restaurants, bars and other on-premise establishments.
-While these restrictions on non-essential businesses have lifted in most jurisdictions in which the Company operates, responses to the ongoing pandemic at all levels of government continue to evolve.
+Restrictions on non-essential businesses continue to be volatile as governments respond to the evolving spread of the pandemic.
 Importantly for the industry in which Corby operates, the LBs and retail stores in most provinces have remained open throughout the pandemic, albeit with supplier and customer restrictions.